Assignment #1 (demo). Exploratory data analysis with Pandas. Solution#

 Percentage of rich among them 29%

-10. Count the average time of work (hours-per-week) those who earning a little and a lot (salary) for each country (native-country).
+10. Count the average time of work (hours-per-week) those who earn a little and a lot (salary) for each country (native-country).

 Simple method: